-College of Liberal Arts & Social Sciences > Academics > Interdisciplinary Self-Designed Program > Student Resources > Course Selection, Registration & Transfers FAQ >
+College of Liberal Arts & Social Sciences > Academics > Interdisciplinary Self-Designed Program > Student Resources > Course Selection, Registration & Transfers FAQ > Course Selection FAQ

-Please note that no more than FIVE courses may be taken from the Kellstadt Graduate School of Business.
+Please note that no more than FIVE courses may be taken from the Kellstadt Graduate School of Business and College of Commerce.
 This includes the Thesis or Culminating Project, if it is in a traditional business subject rather than an interdisciplinary subject.
 Although the professional schools have their own internal departments, for the purposes of the Interdisciplinary Studies Program the entire school is considered a department.
 If you find that your educational needs require more than six courses from a department or professional school, you should apply to that program rather than to ISD.

 In the International Studies Graduate Program, the following should be noted:

 In the School of Communication certain core courses in the graduate program are usually closed to students outside those programs.
 Most courses in the program in Public Relations and Advertising are closed to students outside those programs.